Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

         Process of detecting errors
             different methods
                 id))Parity bits((
+                    id))Parity Bits VS Majorty Voting((
+                        Party Bits
+                            advantage
+                                much quicker data transmission, less time and space needed disadvantage
+                                can only detects errors, not correct them Majority Voting
+                            advantage
+                                detect but also correct (most) errors that occur during data transmission disadvantage
-                    an additional least or most <br> significant bit that is <br> used to detect errors Checking wether the summation <br> of 1s, including the <br> parity bit, is odd or even id))Majority Voting((
+                                data is being tripled to check, so much slower and takes much longer an additional least or most <br> significant bit that is <br> used to detect errors Checking wether the summation <br> of 1s, including the <br> parity bit, is odd or even id))Majority Voting((
-                id))Checksums((
+                        Each bit is duplicated an odd number of times before transmission each bit is deduced based on the majority of 0s and 1s 000 has majorities of 0s = 0 011 has majorities of 1s = 1 id))Checksums((
                 id))Check Digits((